C Programming

 In your lab repository, create a new file called simple.c.
 This can be done using the File Explorer tab in VS Code, or from the terminal using the nano command (or a text editor of your choice.
 You can also create the file without a text editor using touch - google it for details).
 Inside the simple.c file, copy and paste the code above, then save and close the file.

 Compilers do more than simply convert a higher level language to machine language.
-Many compilers analyze the code being passed in and optimize it so that it can be executed in the fewest amount of instructions possible.
+Many compilers analyze the code being passed in and optimize it to be executed in the fewest amount of instructions possible.
+Let’s examine the steps compilers take to build an executable version of your program.

 Step 1: Pre-processing

-Also called pre-compilation, this step runs a pre-compiler which handles special statements in your code called directives.
-Directives aid in deciding which parts of a written program in C are included during the compilation process.
-You can normally spot these because they start with a # sign.
+This step runs a pre-compiler program which handles special statements in your code called directives.
+Directives, which are denoted by the # sign, help decide which parts of a written program in C are included during the compilation process.

-The #include directive looks at a file that exists in the operating system and includes it (essentially copying and pasting it) into your code.
-For example, stdio.h is a file that contains code that deals with the standard input and output that can be used in your program (i.e. reading from your keyboard and writing to a terminal).
-This is where the definition of the printf() function resides.
-Without including stdio.h, the “Hello World” code would not know what the printf() function was or where it was defined and thus would not be able to execute correctly.
+One of the most common directives is the #include directive, which “includes” an already existing file into your code.
+In our simple.c program, we have included the <stdio.h> library, which has several functions to assist with the “standard” inputs and outputs in your program (i.e. reading from your keyboard and writing to a terminal).
+This is also where the definition of the printf() function resides.
+Without including stdio.h, simple.c would not know what printf() was or where it was defined and thus would not be able to compile.

-Other interesting compiler directives are #define, #if/#else/#endif.
-You will need to look these up and know what they mean for the lab quiz.
+Some other interesting compiler directives are #define, #if/#else/#endif.
+Take a minute to look up what they mean for your lab quiz.

 Generate a precompiled version of your simple.c code by running the following terminal command: